shishir-dm/tht/presentation/deployments.md

 ### Deep Dive into CD Pipeline
 - CD pipeline picks up where CI ends i.e after the creation of the docker image.
-- Once we have a new docker image and want to make a release we update the image tag values in the target service's helm chart.
+- Once we have a new docker image, and want to make a release, we update the image tag value in the target service's helm chart.
-- This change kicks off some tests (helm CI) of the new helm charts, and on success we tag and release the new helm chart to the dev helm repo.
+- This change kicks off some tests (helm CI) of the new helm chart version (with the new image tag), and when these tests succeed, we tag and release the new helm chart to the dev helm repo.
 - The dev-ArgoCD watches for new versions in the dev helm repo and automatically updates the service on the dev cluster.
-- Once some QA is done on the dev cluster or some time has passed we can promote the dev chart to prod (tag and release) and now the prod-argocd will upgrade the service on the prod cluster.
+- Once some QA is done on the latest upgraded version on the dev cluster, we can promote (tag and release) the dev chart to prod.
+Now the prod-ArgoCD will upgrade the service on the prod cluster.
 - The upgrades themselves are controlled via argo rollouts via blue/green or canary methods.
-- In blue/green a preview of the new version is brought up and tested before bringing down the old version.
+- In [blue/green](https://argoproj.github.io/argo-rollouts/features/bluegreen/) a preview of the new version is brought up and tested before bringing down the old version.
-- In canary a preview of the new version is brought up and a certain amount of traffic is diverted to it incrementally before bringing down the old version.
+- In [canary](https://argoproj.github.io/argo-rollouts/features/canary/) a preview of the new version is brought up and a certain amount of traffic is diverted to it incrementally before bringing down the old version.

 ### How do deployments on ArgoCD work?